wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - Configuring a web session store

-  If you want to use web sessions to manage server-side state for authentication, you need to initialize the `Keycloak(â€¦)`with at least a `store` parameter, passing in the actual session store that `express-session` is using.
+  If you want to use web sessions to manage server-side state for authentication, you need to initialize the `Keycloak(¡­)`with at least a `store` parameter, passing in the actual session store that `express-session` is using.

 ```
     var session = require('express-session');